cuthbertLab/music21/music21/doc/html/_sources/moduleCorpus.txt

 .. function:: getWork()

-    Search the corpus and return either a list of file paths or a single file path
+    Search the corpus and return either a list of file paths or, if there is a single match, a single file path.
+If no matches are found an Exception is raised.

 >>> import os
 >>> a = getWork('opus74no2', 4)